followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxFunnel/1 Configuration/onItemClick.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **itemClick** event.
-Executed when a user clicks a funnel item.
+A function that is executed when a [funnel item](/Documentation/Guide/Widgets/Funnel/Funnel_Items/Overview/) is clicked or tapped.
 <!--/shortDescription-->

 <!--fullDescription-->
-The **onItemClick** event handler is often used to implement item selection as shown in the following code:
+This function is often used to implement item selection as shown in the following code:

 ---
 ##### jQuery